microsoft/datashaper/javascript/app-framework/docs/report/app-framework.api.md

     props: any;
     renderer: React.ComponentType<any>;
     title: string;
 }

+// Warning: (ae-missing-release-tag) "TableBundleEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const TableBundleEditor: React.FC<TableBundleEditorProps>;

+// Warning: (ae-missing-release-tag) "TableBundleEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface TableBundleEditorProps {
+    // (undocumented)
+    resource: TableBundle;
+}

 // Warning: (ae-missing-release-tag) "TableDelimiterOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)